 What?
 Are there Bibles that are not suitable for study?

 The King James Version (KJV), for instance, is one that I would classify as unsuitable for study.

 “Wait a minute!” you might say.
 “How can you say that about what may well be the most beloved English translation?”

-Just because I don’t recommend the KJV as a study Bible doesn’t mean I believe it has no value.
+Just because I don’t recommend the KJV as a Bible study tool doesn’t mean I believe it has no value.
 On the contrary, I value this translation for at least a couple of reasons: first, because of its standing in our culture; and second, because of its majestic poetry.

 Believe it or not, the KJV has provided English with more idioms than any other source except Shakespeare!
 Of course, ultimately those idioms spring from the Hebrew and Greek, but the precise English wording we have is from the King James!
 We owe the King James translators a huge debt of gratitude.

 And as far as sheer poetic power, no other English translation of the Bible comes close.
 Reading the 23rd Psalm in other versions doesn’t have the same impact as reading it in the KJV.
 And that’s true for other passages, too.
 If I want to be inspired, or if I simply want to be comforted by the familiar words of a “friend,” I pick up my KJV.
 So I’m not bashing this venerable translation.

 Picking Your Study Tool